On this page

 Each Display has its own Dashboard which shows the Displays current status, bandwidth usage, file status and errors.

-Clicking on Edit opens the Edit Display form which contains tabs with configuration options.
+Clicking on Edit opens the Edit Display form which contains tabs with available configuration options:

 Assign multiple Displays to a Folder using the With Selected option at the bottom of the grid!